awgrover/every-py/README.md

 * copy the `every` folder to your `CIRCUITPYTHON`
 * write code that uses it

-For the smaller-memory-footprint version, the instructions are the same except use the `every-mpy-lightweight-*.zip`
+For the smaller-memory-footprint version:

+* the instructions are the same except use the `every-mpy-lightweight-*.zip`

 For regular python: